-Fresh free range eggs are full of good things, from vitamins and minerals to essential fats and proteins.
+Fresh free-range eggs are full of good things, from vitamins and minerals to essential fats and proteins.
 But have you ever wondered if egg whites are better for you than egg yolks?
 Or, which half contains which vitamins?
-Introducing our handy guide to egg nutrition.
+Let’s find out.

-Well, egg yolks contain vitamin A, vitamin B12 and vitamin B2 (also known as riboflavin), so they help to keep your skin, eyes, blood, immune system, nervous system and metabolism nice and healthy.
+Egg yolks contain vitamin A, vitamin B12 and vitamin B2 (also known as riboflavin).
+So they help to keep your skin, eyes, blood, immune system, nervous system and metabolism nice and healthy.
 They also have plenty of folate, which is good for your blood and immune system and especially useful for mums-to-be.

 We often associate egg whites with protein, but the yolks have a lot to offer too.
 Protein helps your cells grow and heal, fighting illness and keeping you fit and healthy.
 It’s actually more concentrated in egg yolk than egg white, but because there’s more white than yolk in an egg, the white contains more overall.